hyuri/guilhotine/README.md

 #### About
 Extract and export the chapters of books* into individual files along with its associated metadata.

-*Currently, only supports an in-house, very specific, format
+*Currently, only supports an in-house, very specific, format.

 #### Implementation details
 Written in Python(3.6+), and the GUI version uses tkinter.